franticspider/rpkgtalk/talk/talk.md

-#Structure of a github package
+#Structure of a github R package

 *My preferences are these:*